Best Shopify Fonts and Font Combinations

 • Suggested Shopify font pairings: Verona, Baskerville, Courier.

-Brandon Grotesque is a great choice for any store looking to round up a minimalistic yet highly memorable design.
+Brandon Grotesque is a great choice for any store looking to enhance a minimal design, and make it a bit more memorable.

 One of such Shopify stores is Burga, rocking Brandon Grotesque on their product pages: